frankastin24/fuseMVC/README.md

 ### The request object

-Where ever a controller method is called from a route the '$request' object is passed as the first parameter.
+Where ever a controller method is called from a route the request object is passed as the first parameter.

 The request object contains all of the GET and POST variables, and the dynamic route vairables, all accessible by their key.